 Slight quantities of propane may be released during transfer operations.
-The storage and transfer of propane has limited impact on soil or water given that a release of propane will disperse into the atmosphere.
+The storage and transfer of propane has limited impact on soil or ground water given that a release of propane will disperse into the atmosphere rather than contaminating soil or water.